LabyDev/PowerToys/README.md

 A toggle enables opening each file in its default application as you navigate.
 Useful for reviewing media or documents without manually launching them.

+### Process Tracking _(Windows only, experimental)_

+Enable in **File Auditor Settings**, then the auto-open toggle becomes **Auto-open (tracked)**.
+When active, pressing Next or Previous closes the current viewer process before opening the next file.
+Delete also terminates the viewer before trashing the file.

 ### Sidebar

 Files are grouped by subfolder with relative paths displayed.
 The current file is always scrolled into view automatically.